Mango-information-systems/SNA/README.md

- matching | matching twitter and meetup profiles meetups | analysis of data from meetup.com travel | study of willingness to travels for the members of the Brussels data science meetup Using_NetworkX_for_graphs | study of twitter social graphs data
+ matching | matching twitter and meetup profiles meetups | analysis of data from meetup.com travel | study of willingness to travels for the members of the Brussels data science meetup twitter | Analysis of twitter followers of @DataScienceBe and @bigdatabe Using_NetworkX_for_graphs | study of twitter social graphs data